The organisation that represents the publishing industry in Ireland has said the non-payment of authors is not widespread in the books trade.

 “I have never encountered this with any other Irish imprint.
 We are very tolerant if a publisher is in difficulty and are disposed to give them time to set their affairs in order,” he said.

-Sales up“The writers I represent want to speak out about this.
+“The writers I represent want to speak out about this.
 Though they expect they will not get the money which is their due by contract, they are anxious to see that no other writers are ever put in that same position with Liberties Press.”

 Penguin Ireland managing director Michael McLoughlin described Liberties Press as an “outlier” at a time when book sales are recovering after the recession.
 Physical book sales are up 20 per cent this year.